-- .1 May be established only in 25-meter and 50-meter pools and shall conform to the recognized distance, stroke and other current governing regulations of the Federation International de Natation (FINA). - .2 All claims shall be sent by facsimile transmission immediately following performance to the National Headquarters.
-Supporting evidence must be filed on official FINA World Record application forms, which must be in the National Headquarters within 21 days following performance.
-Responsibility for this filing shall rest with the meet recorder of records, official scorer, or LSC Records Chair.
+- .1 May be established only in 25-meter and 50-meter pools and shall conform to the recognized distance, stroke and other current governing regulations of World Aquatics. - .2 All claims shall be sent immediately following the performance to USA Swimming.
+Supporting evidence must be filed on official World Aquatics World Record application forms, which must be submitted to the Executive Director of World Aquatics within 14 days after the performance.
+Responsibility for this filing shall rest with the Meet and/or Administrative Referee.